CaptainQuark/redux-sands/README.md

 <br/><br/></br>

 ### Introduction
 'redux-sands' gives you a class called `ReduxWrapper`.
-Here's a simple example that demonstrates how you could it:
+Here's a simple example that demonstrates how you could use it:

 ```js
 import ReduxWrapper from "redux-sands";